DevKumRos/movieCatalogServer/README.md

-# movieCatalogServer
+# Movie Catalog Server

-Its Discovery Server
+#Its Discovery Server

 Other 3 Service register with this service.